s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 ***Feeding.*** Lacking a true skeleton, a rathtar had an enormous, round, slug-like body covered in light-reactive sensing orbs.
 They possessed multiple long, tentacle-like appendages; their principle feeding tentacles whipped out to capture and devour prey, which typically consisted of anything they perceived as non-rathtar.
 The creatures were ravenous and persistent eaters, capable of consuming virtually anything that they could fit into their robust, radial mouths, which were funnel-shaped and lined with rows of razor sharp teeth.
 Their throat distended outward into a hollow tongue, useful for swallowing struggling prey.
 The bilious creatures typically tore their meals apart piece by piece.

 ***Movement.*** Capable of locomotion, rathtars curled their ambulatory tentacles inward to form a ball and roll themselves forward in a whirl of whipping tentacles.
-They moved deceptively fast for their size, and had adhesive pads on their pointed tentacle tips—known as a club—which helped them attach to surfaces.
+They moved deceptively fast for their size, and had adhesive pads on their pointed tentacle tipsâ€”known as a clubâ€”which helped them attach to surfaces.

 ***Tentacles and Tougness.*** Their tentacles had enormous strength, and were of a muscular hydrostat form.
 Their fleshy bodies were covered in a hard, rubbery exterior, giving the rathtars a heavy resistance to blaster bolts, small-arms fire, and even biting attacks.